urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 #### Creating and using branches

-As a reminder, branches are contained copies of your repository where you can safely create new features, fix bugs, or even try out new ideas for a project.
+As a reminder, branches are contained copies of your repository where you can safely create new features, fix bugs, or try out new ideas for a project.
 There are no limits to how many branches you can make, and branches can be made off of any other branch (e.g., a branch off a branch off a branch).
 For a small team of collaborators, branches will be by far the easiest way to collaborate on a project.
 You can add people as collaborators to a repository on it's settings page, which can be accessed via an Internet browser.

-To view your branches on the GitHub GUI you simply need to select the correct repository and then click the current branch dropdown.
-For example, while working on this tutorial Nate and I generated a `github-workshop` branch off of the main branch of the `UWIN_tutorials` repository.
+To view your branches on the GitHub GUI you just need to select the correct repository and then click the current branch dropdown.
+For example, while working on this tutorial we generated a `github-workshop` branch off of the main branch of the `UWIN_tutorials` repository.

 <div align="center">